stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

 Uh, uh-- Well, hang on a minute.
+Hang on a minute.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim chuckles]__

-Hang on a minute. __[Tim chuckles]__ I could get super strong without having any possible physical changes so...
+I could get super strong without having any possible physical changes so...
 I mean, explain that one, physicist!

 #### TIM